johnW-ret/Retruate.Languages/aware/README.md

 writer.Name = "Eric Wong"; // allowed
 ```

 If you're not familiar with the feature.
-Essentially, you demarcate reference types with `?`s to annotate that a variable can possibly be null.
+Essentially, you demarcate reference types with `?`s to annotate that a variable can possibly be `null`.
 When you try to perform an operation using a `Person?` that would result in a `NullReferenceException`, you receive a compiler error or warning, depending on how you've configured your project.
-When you check that a variable of type `Person?` is not null, from that point forward the compiler treats the variable as a `Person`, meaning it assumes it's not `null` and doesn't spit warnings or errors as long as it can guarantee it maintains a not-`null` state.
+When you check that a variable of type `Person?` is not `null`, from that point forward the compiler treats the variable as a `Person`, meaning it assumes it's not `null` and doesn't spit warnings or errors as long as it can guarantee it maintains a not-`null` state.

-What this means is that if you have a method that takes a `Person?`, and you check that it isn't `null`, if you then pass it to a method that takes a `Person`, you can syntactically guarantee that a reference is not null and eliminate unnecessary checks within your application code.
+What this means is that if you have a method that takes a `Person?`, and you check that it isn't `null`, if you then pass it to a method that takes a `Person`, you can syntactically guarantee that a reference is not `null` and eliminate unnecessary checks within your application code.

 This feature is very useful, and you could imagine a similar feature for `int`s.
 Imagine a case where you perform arbitrary division on user input.
 You want to filter out `0`s to avoid divide by zero errors.
 You could define a `PositiveInt` which an `int` contextually gets "elevated" to over some scope such that the compiler can infer that, barring reflection, that `int` variable never stores anything less than `1`.